Become a Mentor

 It is very much a flexible approach and may involve a mix of phone calls, e-mails, Skype calls and/or face to face meetings.
 The level of commitment and type of relationship will depend on the goals and interests of the students involved and your availability.

 The time commitment will vary depending on your availability and the key objectives agreed from the outset.
-We don’t envisage any relationship lasting more than 9 months (academic year) and find most last between 3 and 6 months, with a couple of hours each month.
+We don’t envisage any relationship lasting more than 9 months (academic year) and find most last between 3 and 6 months, with a couple of hours each month, but again it could simply be one or two questions.

 "Mentorship plays a vital role in developing leaders at every level of an organisation, with proven benefits for both mentee and mentor.
 Becoming a mentor is an enriching experience, which is both rewarding and motivating."
 Anne McGregor, CEO of NI Chamber of Commerce and Industry and Ulster University graduate

 Register online.
 You will receive an email once your profile is activated (this may take a day or two).
-Once activated, fill in your details to complete your profile.
+Once activated, log back in and complete/edit your profile.
 You can sync this with your LinkedIn profile if you have one.

 Make sure your profile can be found and stands out; a photo and location makes you more personal and approachable for the mentees when searching and you are more likely to be sent a mentor request.